 If Japan remains an example in terms of accessibility in Asia, it still has a long way to go to match its European counterparts.

 The President of the International Paralympic Committee Andrew Parsons remains particularly worried about the accessibility of hotel rooms in the city.
 Recently, hotels with 50 or more rooms were required to have only one accessible room.
 The law has recently been changed to bring this level to 1% of the total number of rooms per hotel.
-This reform will be a positive legacy for the Paralympics, but is likely to arrive too late for the competition itself.
+This reform is a positive legacy for the Paralympics but also afterward.

 In general, Japan maintains protective towards its disabled citizens.
 Despite the new regulations and the overall improvement in the accessibility of public places, “you don’t see people with disabilities moving around, because there is a cultural barrier.
 They are expected to stay at home, ” said Andrew Parsons.

 However, the organization of the Olympic Games remains a great opportunity to change mentalities and regulations.
 As a legacy of the 2008 Beijing Olympics, Beijing Airport now has a parking specially adapted for disabled people.
 The event also helped build wheelchair ramps in streets, malls and major cultural attractions.